merlins550/devrim/README.md

    `npm run dev`

-This project also integrates a lightweight Windows 95 UI layer via `gemini95Framework.ts` which provides shared types for managing open applications and DOS emulator instances.
+This project also integrates a lightweight Windows 95 UI layer via `gemini95Framework.ts`.
+The module exposes helpers like `createOpenAppsMap()` and `createDosInstances()` for managing open windows and DOS emulator instances in a type-safe way.